 A case, brought by Derby Teaching Hospitals NHS Foundation Trust and 16 others against 45 councils (not including this council) was heard at the High Court in November 2019.
 The outcome was that the NHS Trusts challenge was thrown out and the case was lost.
 The council was notified on 25 February 2020 that the NHS Trusts have now applied for leave to appeal to the Court of Appeal.
-Due to the Coronavirus crisis no further progress has been made on this yet.
+The council was notified on 30 July 2020 that leave to appeal has been granted and the appeal process started.
+As with the original case the appeal is likely to take some months to progress through the court process.